testing-library/dom-testing-library/README.md

 ## This Solution

-The `dom-testing-library` is a very light-weight solution for testing DOM nodes (whether simulated with [`JSDOM`](https://github.com/jsdom/jsdom) as provided by default with [Jest][] or in the browser).
+The `DOM Testing Library` is a very light-weight solution for testing DOM nodes (whether simulated with [`JSDOM`](https://github.com/jsdom/jsdom) as provided by default with [Jest][] or in the browser).
 The main utilities it provides involve querying the DOM for nodes in a way that's similar to how the user finds elements on the page.
 In this way, the library helps ensure your tests give you confidence in your UI code.
-The `dom-testing-library`'s primary guiding principle is:
+The `DOM Testing Library`'s primary guiding principle is:

 > [The more your tests resemble the way your software is used, the more